About the Toronto Sketch Comedy Festival

 What is sketch comedy, you ask?

 Generally speaking, sketch comedy is any funny performance that is written, rehearsed and performed by a cast of comedians.
-It’s like Saturday Night Live, or SCTV, or Kids in the Hall.
+It’s like Saturday Night Live, Baroness von Sketch Show, Key & Peele or Tallboyz.
+But sketch can also be solo character work, or musical comedy, clown, drag, or hilarious things that defy categorization.